Mastering Intercity Transport in Malaysia

 The iconic ferry linking Butterworth to George Town.
 Now reserved for pedestrians and motorcycles.

-Frequency: Every 20 minSecurity note: In Malaysia, weather conditions directly influence crossings.
+Frequency: Every 20 minSafety note: In Malaysia, weather conditions directly affect crossings.
 During the monsoon (November to February), most services to the East Coast (Tioman, Perhentian, Redang) are suspended.
-Always check forecasts before booking.
+Always check the forecast before booking.

 Total Freedom: Driving in Malaysia

-For those who prefer to chart their own course, car rental is a viable option thanks to excellent road infrastructure (North-South Expressway PLUS).
+For those who prefer to chart their own route, car rental is a viable option thanks to excellent road infrastructure (the PLUS North-South Expressway).

-- License: An international license is mandatory.
+- Licence: An international driving permit is mandatory.
 See the procedures.

-- Tolls: Touch 'n Go electronic system only.
+- Tolls: The electronic Touch 'n Go system only.
 No cash payment.

-- Driving side: You drive on the LEFT, a British legacy.
+- Driving side: You drive on the LEFT, a legacy of British rule.

 The Essential Grab App

 Forget traditional taxis in 90% of cases.
-The Grab app (and its competitors AirAsia Ride or Maxim) is the golden rule in Malaysia.
+The Grab app (and its rivals AirAsia Ride or Maxim) is the golden rule in Malaysia.

 Fares fixed in advance

-Possibility of renting a Grab for several hours or inter-city journeys.
+You can hire a Grab for several hours or for inter-city trips.

 Focus: The Kuala Lumpur Hub